Pure Air Natives

 Throughout the year we’re often asked the same questions over again.
 So we’ve tried to take some of the guess work out of it & post those frequently asked questions right here.
 If you still don’t find what you’re looking for, you can contact us.

-USDA defines a native plant as one naturally occurring at the time of Columbus.
+USDA defines a native plant as one naturally occurring prior to European settlement.
 That plant is a part of a healthy, balanced ecosystem and has developed over hundreds or thousands of years in a particular region.

 How can I tell if a plant is native or not?